Verder naar inhoud

 Of the approximately 35,000 men from Southern Jutland who take part in the war, approx. 6,000 are killed and a good 4,000 return home disabled for life.
 The war affects all families, and both at the front and in Southern Jutland, life during the war years is different.

-In the spring of 2023, Museum Sønderjylland at Sønderborg Castle will open a large special exhibition on people from Southern Jutland and the First World War.
+In the spring of 2023, Museum Sønderjylland at Sønderborg Castle opened a large special exhibition on people from Southern Jutland and the First World War.
+The exhibition can be visited until autumn 2025.

 In the exhibition, you will meet the people of Southern Jutland and experience the war through their stories and objects.
 How was a gas attack experienced?
 What was it like to meet a countryman in a prisoner of war camp?
 How did the wife cope with the lack of goods and hunger on the home front?
 And what was it like as a Danish-minded Southerner to fight for a country that you did not emotionally identify with?